BreakBB/ExtendedCharacterStats/.github/ISSUE_TEMPLATE/bug_report.md

 ## Version
 <!--
 Which version of Extended Character Stats are you using?
+Please also state if you experience this bug in WoW Classic or TBC.
 -->